demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 ## Summary

-In this blog post, we saw how to expose JSON HTTP endpoints in Suave and also learned how to use the Chiron libary to deal with JSON.
+In this blog post, we saw how to expose JSON HTTP endpoints in Suave and also learned how to use the Chiron library to deal with JSON.

 The source code associated with this blog post is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.15)